-As of December 31, 2012, the estimated amount of net unrealized gains associated with our FOREX contracts that will be reclassified to earnings during the next twelve months was \$3.6 million.
-The net unrealized gains associated with these derivative financial instruments will be reclassified to contract drilling expense to the extent fully effective.
+As of December 31, 2013, the estimated amount of net unrealized gains associated with our FOREX contracts and treasury lock agreements that will be reclassified to earnings during the next twelve months was \$0.5 million and \$8,000, respectively.
+The net unrealized gains associated with our FOREX contracts will be reclassified to contract drilling expense to the extent fully effective.
+During the years ended December 30, 2013, 2012 and 2011 we did not reclassify any amounts from AOCGL due to the probability of an underlying forecasted transaction not occurring.